nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add -t Return calculator to Mary`

 <div markdown="block" class="alert alert-info">

-* The way to input is similar to the screenshot of adding `Mastery Check` above, only without the date and time.
+* The way to input is similar to adding `Mastery Check` above, only without the date and time.
+You can refer to [Figure 6.3.2a](#632-adding-mastery-checks---mc) for clearer depiction.
 </div>

 <div style="page-break-after: always;"></div>